itsonlycode/gosecret/README.md

 Gosecret is a program for storing structured information encrypted in a git repository based on the model used in gopass

+-- WARNING: NOT READY FOR USE ... might destroy your password store !!!

 # Aknowledgement

 All credit goes to gopasswd for all the gopass code in this project.